 In a survey, 500 members of the public were asked what they thought boosted productivity levels in the office.
 1 in 5 said that having a place to relax was a key factor.

 So, what can you do?
 Well, it really depends on how far you want to go with this.
-You can incorporate fully functional sleep pods like Google or opt for a simple break out space.
+You can incorporate fully functional sleep pods like Google or opt for a simple break-out space.
 This can be done on a relatively low budget, with minimal disruption and the space can be multi-functional.
 So, when staff aren’t relaxing during breaks and at lunch, groups can hold informal meetings or work away from the desk.

 Another great way to help your staff relax within their office space is to incorporate flowers and plants within the space.
 If this isn’t something you want to do yourself, there are plenty of companies out there that can look at this for you, with Todich Floral Design being an example.

 Are you guilty of hoarding?
 Do you keep heaps of old files which are now computerised?
 Books everywhere which nobody reads?
 Office stationery scattered across desks?
 If you answered yes to at least one of the above then it’s probably time for a clear out.
-Also, this is most likely the easiest tip to put into practise in our list of office design hacks.
+Also, this is most likely the easiest tip to put into practice in our list of office design hacks.

 When you’re surrounded by clutter it can really hamper productivity.
 That’s not to say you should go completely minimalist, just reduce the hoarding.
 Think about whether you really need to cling onto those files which are now backed up.
 Consider new ways that you can store things in a much slicker manner.
 Why not provide staff with a locker or simple set of drawers to securely file away their belongings?
 This will minimise clutter and maximise productivity.